-18. Saute for 1-2 minutes or more on a low flame till the raw aroma of the besan (gram flour) goes away.
+18. Saute for 1 to 2 minutes or more on low heat till the raw aroma of the gram flour goes away.

 20. Saute again for a minute.
-Switch off the fire and place the pan down.
+Switch off the heat and place the pan on the kitchen countertop.

 21. Add the whisked yogurt (curd) to the pan.